Tuesday, May 21, 2013

 Antinea had a low level of the C-12 MNA aldehyde which gave it facets of fresh amber, aldehydes, moss, citrus, tuberose, metallic, waxy, and coumarin.

-• Top notes: aldehydes, bergamot
+• Top notes: aldehydes, bergamot, seaweed, lemon, sea salt

-• Middle notes: tuberose, rose, jasmine
+• Middle notes: geranium, tuberose, rose, jasmine, artemisia, lotus, patchouli

 Bottles: